marcosfland/Compressor-in-C/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to the project, please follow these guidelines:
+If you'd like to contribute to the project, please do the following:

-- Fork the repository
-- Create a new branch
-- Make your changes
-- Submit a pull request
+1. You can either leave some comments on what each function and file does using the '//' right beside the code you changed, or..
+2. You can open an issue with the title of the function/file you'd like to work on

 ## License